MahApps/mahapps.com/input/docs/stylevariants/win10.md

 </ResourceDictionary.MergedDictionaries>
 ```

 Everything the library has is still there.
-What comes out in the Windows 10 look is the `Button`, the `RepeatButton`, the `CheckBox`, the `RadioButton`, the `TextBox` and the four [up-downs](../controls/numericupdown); every other control keeps the default look, because the set has nothing of its own for it.
+What comes out in the Windows 10 look is the `Button`, the `RepeatButton`, the `CheckBox`, the `RadioButton`, the `TextBox`, the `ScrollBar`, the four [up-downs](../controls/numericupdown), the `Calendar`, the [AnalogClock](../controls/analogclock) and the two pickers; every other control keeps the default look, because the set has nothing of its own for it.

 Merge it into a window or a panel rather than into `App.xaml` and it reaches that part of the tree alone.
 The demo does exactly that, to stand the three sets next to each other.